 Application for the revocation of deportation order can be applied for by an individual against whom a deportation order has been issued and this must be done before or after his or her deportation from the UK.
-If the deportation order has been revoked by the Home Office, an individual can appeal against the Home Office concerning the refusal for the revocation of deportation order.
-The First Tier Tribunal will receive a filing of the appeal within 10 working days or 5 working days if the person is in detention and if the appellant is inside the UK.
+If the deportation order has been revoked by the Home Office, an individual can appeal against the Home Office concerning the refusal for the revocation of the deportation order.
+The First-Tier Tribunal will receive a filing of the appeal within 10 working days or 5 working days if the person is in detention and if the appellant is inside the UK.
 Although it would take within 28 working days to file the appeal if the appellant is outside the UK as a result of deportation.

 Deportation Immigration Lawyers London

 Reiss Edwards are professional immigration lawyers who deal with deportation appeals.
 Our service quality is self-evident based on the reviews from our clients about the services we have provided.
-Our immigration lawyers provide a fast, friendly, reliable and professional service and we can be contacted in our London office in relation to an individual’s deportation appeal.
+Our immigration lawyers provide fast, friendly, reliable and professional service and we can be contacted in our London office in relation to an individual's deportation appeal.

 After an appeal to the First-tier Tribunal (Immigration and Asylum Chamber) has been dismissed by the Immigration Judge, an application to the First-tier Tribunal for permission of Appeal can be made to the Upper Tribunal.

 From the date of receiving the appeal determination, an application for permission must be filed within 5 working days with the First-tier Tribunal.
 If the appeal was determined under the fast track process for asylum cases, the appeal can be filed within 2 working days and if the plaintiff is outside the UK the appeal must be filed within 28 calendar days.

 Application to the upper tribunal may be necessary if you believe that there as a fundamental legal error with a decision that was reached by a lower tribunal.
 Appeals in this instance may be the best options if the matter is on any of the following: -